knative/docs/docs/bookstore/page-0/page-0-intro.md

 Our App is an online bookstore that sells a single book.
 Customers can post comments about the book anonymously, with each comment displayed alongside an emoji reflecting the sentiment of the comment.
 Comments with inappropriate content are automatically filtered out, discarded, and logged in the backend.

-As the bookstore owner, you'll receive notifications via Slack each time if a comment containing “bad word” is submitted.
+As the bookstore owner, you'll receive notifications via Slack each time if a comment containing a "bad word" is submitted.

 ## **Learning Goal**